PRIZM-Experiment/prizm-data-wrangling/README.md

 #### Loading Data from Directories

 PRIZM data can be loaded directly from a list of directories using the data container's `from_directories` constructor.
-Because this approach does not make use of the metadatabase, it requires a substantial amount of additional information as inputs in order to make sense of the file and directory structure the data will be read from.
+Because this approach does not make use of the metadatabase, it requires a substantial amount of additional information as input in order to make sense of the file and directory structure the data will be read from.
 User-defined catalogues are used for that purpose.
-Below an example of such catalogues is shown.
+Two illustrative catalogues are shown below.
 ```python
 classification_catalogue = {
     'data_70MHz': '70MHz',